rsmath/Digit-Recognizer/README.md

 -------

+### Reference

+I have used images from the Coursera Deep Learning course mentioned above.
+I hereby attest that those images are not of my making.

 ### Contact

 If you have any concern or suggestion regarding this project, feel free to email me at [sharmar@bxscience.edu](sharmar@bxscience.edu).